MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-develop-with-visual-studio.md

 2. Click **Code Editor** on the **Developer** tab.

 > [!TIP]
 > You can also start the code editor and automatically add event handlers for form and control events using commands on the **Developer** tab, context menus, and other user interface methods.
-For more information, see [How to: Add an Event Handler](how-to-add-an-event-handler.md)
+For more information, see [Add an Event Handler](how-to-add-an-event-handler.md)